work for us banner

 Evolving Communities Secondary Logo

 You will be responsible for delivering the MNVP’s objectives.
-You will build strong working relationships with the Trusts and maternity services and use your influence to drive the delivery of highly effective, visible change that improves people’s experience of maternity and neonatal care in Devon.
+You will build strong working relationships with staff within the Trust and maternity services and use your influence to drive the delivery of highly effective, visible change that improves people’s experience of maternity care in Gloucestershire.

-Collaborating closely with the MNVP Senior Lead and the Volunteer and Engagement Officer, you will support and develop the day-to-day operation of the MNVP.
-You will also represent Devon MNVP at local maternity and neonatal meetings and events, providing independent challenge and evidence-based scrutiny drawn from insights gathered from parents, caregivers, and professionals involved in co-production and engagement projects.
-You will ensure we reach and work meaningfully with diverse communities across Devon, including groups who are marginalised.
+Collaborating closely with the MNVP Strategic Lead, Neonatal Lead and the Volunteer and Engagement Officer, you will support and develop the day-to-day operation of the MNVP.
+You will also represent Gloucestershire MNVP at local maternity and neonatal meetings and events, providing independent challenge and evidence-based scrutiny drawn from insights gathered from parents, caregivers, and professionals involved in co-production and engagement projects.
+You will ensure we reach and work meaningfully with diverse communities across Gloucestershire, including groups who are marginalised.

 Who we are looking for